 - Innovative uses for brick and mortar facilities

 - Working with a diverse clientele to achieve our goals

-Audience The NEFHS Annual Conference drew over 350 animal welfare professionals and volunteers from all six New England States as well as around the U.S. and Canada last year.
+Audience The NEFHS Annual Conference drew almost 500 animal welfare professionals and volunteers from almost 200 unique organizations representing 24 U.S. states and Canada last year.
 Our audience ranges from those new to the field to seasoned animal welfare professionals.
 When creating a proposal, speakers should have a specific audience in mind in terms of both role (animal care, adoptions, senior management, fundraising, etc.) and experience (new to more experienced).

 To be considered as a speaker, programs must: